nausheensayyed/Assignment-4/README.md

 # Assignment-4

-● Fill out about page with 3 sections similar to index for ○ Std X school name and address
+● Fill out about page with 3 sections similar to index for <br>
+○ Std X school name and address <br>
-○ Std XII school name and address
+○ Std XII school name and address <br>
-○ Diploma/Degree institution name and address
+○ Diploma/Degree institution name and address <br>
-● Add “rating” select list to the form
+● Add “rating” select list to the form <br>